-in CHF millions 2023 2022
+in CHF millions 2024 2023

 Current

-Bank overdraft 4.5 14.4
+Bank overdraft 1.6 4.5

-Bank borrowings 162.2 136.0
+Bank borrowings 185.8 162.2

-Bankers acceptance and promissory notes 45.2 4.9
+Bankers acceptance and promissory notes 47.1 45.2

-Total borrowings current 211.9 155.3
+Total borrowings current 234.5 211.9

+Non-current

-Non-current Bank loans 468.8 523.4
+Bank loans 326.5 468.8

-Total borrowings non-current 468.8 523.4
+Total borrowings non-current 326.5 468.8

-Total borrowings current and non-current 680.7 678.7
+Total borrowings current and non-current 561.0 680.7

-Weighted average effective interest rates on borrowings 3.5% 3.0%
+Weighted average effective interest rates on borrowings 3.4% 3.5%

-As of December 31, 2023, the Group has undrawn committed and uncommitted bank borrowings and guarantee facilities amounting to CHF 909.0 million (2022: CHF 920.2 million).
-Bank loans and borrowings are entered into locally by subsidiaries, at commercial terms prevailing in the local environment and might be subject to standard financial and non-financial covenants.
+As of December 31, 2024, the Group has undrawn committed and uncommitted bank borrowings and guarantee facilities amounting to CHF 1,126.4 million (2023: CHF 909.0 million).
+Bank loans and borrowings are entered into locally by subsidiaries, at commercial terms prevailing in the local environment and some are subject to standard financial and non-financial covenants.
+The Group is in compliance with these covenants, and they are not expected to affect the classification of the bank borrowings within the next twelve months.